The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 You must open a Self-Directed IRA with a special custodian called a passive custodian or Self-Directed IRA custodian that will allow for alternative asset investments, such as real estate.

-The self-directed retirement industry was born in order to serve the need for retirement investors to have the ability to make IRS approved alternative asset investments using their retirement funds.
+The self-directed retirement industry was born in order to serve the need for retirement investors to have the ability to make IRS-approved alternative asset investments using their retirement funds.
 The reason for this is that not all IRA custodians allow their clients to make alternative investments.
-In fact, almost all banks and financial institutions, which are IRA custodians, do not allow their clients to use IRA funds to make alternative asset investments for the simple reason that they do not make any money from those investments.
+In fact, almost all banks and financial institutions, that are IRA custodians, do not allow their clients to use IRA funds to make alternative asset investments for the simple reason that they do not make any money from those investments.

-Each IRA custodian is free to determine what IRS approved investments will be available to their clients.
-In other words, because banks and financial institutions generate a good amount of their IRA related revenues from investment related fees, allowing their clients to invest in assets they do not earn fees on, such as real estate, just does not make much financial sense.
+Each IRA custodian is free to determine what IRS-approved investments will be available to their clients.
+In other words, because banks and financial institutions generate a good amount of their IRA-related revenues from investment-related fees, allowing their clients to invest in assets they do not earn fees on, such as real estate, just does not make much financial sense.

 The Most Important Questions to Ask an IRA Custodian